afshinamighi/Courses/basecamp/week02/inf-bc-w02-python.md

 #### What to Learn?

 1. Using **BRef-01: Chapter 04** discuss and experiment the following questions:
-   1. What is a comment and how you can specify a comment in Python?
+   1. What is a comment?
+How can you specify a comment in Python?
-   2. What are boolean values, boolean expressions, comparison operators?
+   2. What are: boolean values, boolean expressions, comparison operators?
    3. What is a conditional statement in Python?
 What is correct syntax for a correct *if-else* statament?
+What is a *body* of a *if-else* statement?

 #### Exercises: